 - Fertilization of Sweet Corn, Celery, Romaine, Escarole, Endive, and Radish on Organic Soils in Florida

-- Irrigation for Small Organic and Conventional Farms
+- Drip-Irrigation for Small conventional vegetable farms and organic vegetable Farms

 - Producing Garden Vegetables with Organic Soil Amendments